thomasdarimont/keycloak-project-example/readme.md

 ## Run

-We provide a platform agnostic single-file source-code Java launcher [start.java](start.java) to start the Keycloak environment.
+We provide a platform-agnostic single-file source-code Java launcher [start.java](start.java) to start the Keycloak environment.

 To speed up development we can mount the [keycloak/extensions](keycloak/extensions) class-folder and [keycloak/themes](keycloak/themes) folder into a Keycloak container that is started via docker-compose (see below).
 This allows for quick turnarounds while working on themes and extensions.